streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 <g:img dir="images/user-guide" file="configure-fields-dialog.png" class="img-responsive center-block" />

-You can also rename a stream, edit the description, add data fields and specify the field types using the [stream API](#streamAPIreference).
+You can also rename a stream, edit the description, add data fields and specify the field types using the [API](${createLink(controller:"help", action:"api")}).

 ##Uploading historical data